Battle of Gedo: April 30, 2011

 A clash erupted in the village of Burgadud near Garbaharey when Somali forces launched premeditated attacks on Al-Shabaab fighters, at last 6 government soldiers were wounded.

 Somali troops and ASWJ forces took over the cities of Tulo Barwaqo and Garbaharey when Al-Shabaab fighters reportedly abandoned the towns.
 At the same time Al-Shabaab claim victory in these fighting.
-At least 10 Al-Shabaab fighters have been killed during the confrontations and two military vehicles from Ahlu Sunna Waljama'a were reported seized.
+At least 10 Al-Shabaab fighters were killed during the confrontations and two military vehicles from Ahlu Sunna Waljama'a were reported seized.

 May 1, 2011

 Heavy fighting was still continuing in Gedo.
-In Af-barwaqo and Buurgudud villages, at least 10 persons were killed and 14 others wounded.
+In Af-barwaqo and Burgadud, at least 10 persons were killed and 14 others wounded.
 The spokesman of Al-Shabaab, Sheikh Abdiaziz abu Mus’ab, said his fighters seized four pick-up cars from government forces including one battle wagon.

 May 2, 2011

-Early in the morning, Al-Shabaab forces launched an attack on Garbaharey; they tried to seize the city but failed to.
-At least 75 Al-Shabaab fighters were killed by Somali troops and ASWJ forces.
+Early in the morning, Al-Shabaab forces launched a failed attack on Garbaharey, and at least 75 Al-Shabaab fighters were killed by Somali troops and ASWJ forces.
 According to the Somali government, Al-Shabaab high-level commander Fuaad Shongole was killed in these clashes.
-Only Baardheere and Buur Dhuubo are still in Al-Shabaab's hands.
+Only Baardheere and Buur Dhuubo were still in Al-Shabaab's hands.

 May 3, 2011

-Somali troops ambushed Al-Shabaab militias and pushed the insurgents out of a village named Meykaareeb 19 kilometers west from Garbaharey.
-Government troops killed 15 Al-Shabaab insurgents during these operations and seized two pick-up cars from Al-Shabaab forces.
+Somali troops ambushed Al-Shabaab militias and pushed the insurgents out of a village named Meykaareeb, 19 kilometers west from Garbaharey Government troops killed 15 Al-Shabaab insurgents during these operations and seized two pick-up cars from Al-Shabaab forces.
 On afternoon Al-Shabaab launched an ambush attack against Somali military killing 8 ASWJ soldiers and at least 10 Al-Shabaab fighters were also killed.

 In Garbaharey, three persons from one family were killed after a mortar shelling destroyed their home.